Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Related Work

 \section{Related Work}

 \statement{Calibration.} Model calibration refers to how well a model’s predicted confidence scores align with the actual likelihood of those predictions being correct.
 In other words, low-confidence samples should exhibit low accuracy, and high-confidence samples should demonstrate high accuracy.
-For instance, if a model predicts an event with 80\% confidence, it should be correct around 80\% of the time for that event to be considered well-calibrated.
-Achieving good calibration is crucial because it improves trust in the model’s predictions, guides more informed decision-making, and enables better risk assessment in real-world applications.
+For example, if among all instances to which the model assigns an 80\% probability, the event occurs in about 80\% of those instances, the model is well‑calibrated. \revvv{Achieving good calibration is crucial because it improves trust in the model’s predictions, guides more informed decision-making, and enables better risk assessment in real-world applications~\cite{park2025know,yun2025atom,park2026tractable,park2025probabilistic}.}

-To evaluate the alignment, they measure the expected calibration error by binning predictions based on their confidence scores and computing the mean absolute error between the average confidence and the corresponding accuracy within each bin.
+To evaluate the alignment, one can measure the expected calibration error by binning predictions based on their confidence scores and computing the mean absolute error between the average confidence and the corresponding accuracy within each bin.
 However, in object detection tasks, measuring accuracy is not straightforward because predictions comprise both class probabilities and bounding boxes.
-Additionally, due to the set prediction nature of object detection models, it is unclear which ground truth object corresponds to each prediction.
-To address these challenges, D-ECE \citep{kuppers2020multivariate} defines precision as the accuracy metric and matches each prediction to a ground truth object based on an intersection over union (IoU) threshold (commonly set at $0.5$ or $0.75$).
-On the other hand, LaECE \citep{oksuz2018localization} defines accuracy as the product of precision and IoU, thereby accounting for localization errors as well.
+Additionally, due to the set-prediction nature of object detection models, it is unclear which ground-truth object corresponds to each prediction.
+To address these challenges, detection expected calibration error (D-ECE) \citep{kuppers2020multivariate} defines precision as the accuracy metric and matches each prediction to a ground-truth object based on an intersection over union (IoU) threshold (commonly set at $0.5$ or $0.75$).
+On the other hand, localisation-aware expected calibration error (LaECE) \citep{oksuz2023towards} defines accuracy as the product of precision and IoU, thereby accounting for localization errors as well.